hyperledger/indy-hipe/text/new-hipe-process/README.md

 # Summary
 [summary]: #summary

-This HIPE defines a new HIPE process that reduces the use of Pull Requests (PRs) to manage the life cycle of HIPEs.
+This HIPE defines a new HIPE process that reduces the dependency on Pull Requests (PRs) to manage the life cycle of HIPEs.
 Rather than long-lived PRs, folders are used to manage HIPEs, making them much more accessible to creators and reviewers.

 # Motivation
 [motivation]: #motivation